NoroffFEU/api-rest-lesson/README.md

 }
 ```
 ### `DELETE /animals/:id`
-Making a DELETE request to this endpoint will delete the animal from the database.
-PUT requests require you to include all keys with their respective values, even if that value isn't being updated.
+Making a DELETE request to this endpoint will delete the animal with that id from the database.

 _Example response of a DELETE request to /animals/3_
 ```json